Idaho Falls Idaho Temple: Renovations

 In March 2015, the temple closed for renovations that were expected to last 18 months.
 The renovations took nearly two years and following their completion, a public open house was held from April 22 through May 20, 2017.
 The temple was rededicated by Henry B. Eyring on June 4, 2017.
-The evening prior to the rededication, a youth cultural celebration, outlining the church and temple's history in the region and titled "Temple by the River Reflections" was held June 3, 2017 at Holt Arena.
+The evening prior to the rededication, a youth cultural celebration, outlining the church's and the temple's history in the region and titled "Temple by the River Reflections" was held at Holt Arena.
 Approximately 11,000 youth participated in the event, which took a year of planning.
 The 70-minute program included costumes made with 27 miles of cloth.